nomad-software/nomad.uk.net/markdown/articles/working-with-files-in-the-d-programming-language.md

 <script src="https://gist.github.com/nomad-software/216b4306fc06cca0ffc23637f790c9c9.js"></script>

 In the above example a string is used but any data can be compressed.
-Internally the <code>std.zlib</code> module uses the [zlib](http://www.zlib.net/) C library.
+Internally the `std.zlib` module uses the [zlib](http://www.zlib.net/) C library.

 [Documentation](https://dlang.org/phobos/std_zlib.html#.compress)